VCDo/OneBigTwoSmallImagesCarousel/library/README.md

         // Set a height for the carousel modifier = Modifier.height(300.dp),

         // The list of images to display images = imageBitmaps,

         // Lambda for handling image content descriptions imageContentDescription = { index, _ -> "Image at index: $index" },

+        // >>> Optional Callbacks:

         // Callback when an image is clicked onItemClick = {
             // Handle item click, 'it' is the index in your original 'bitmaps' list },

+        // Callback when the visibility of the carousel changes onScrollVisibilityChanged = {
+            // Handle visibility changes, 'it' is the current visibility state }

         // >>> Optional Styling:

         // Padding around the content